quii/go-specs-greet/README.md

 ## Reflect

-This felt simple right?
+The behaviour change felt simple, right?
 OK, maybe it was simply due to the nature of the problem, but this method of work gives you discipline and a simple, repeatable way of changing your system from top to bottom:

 - Analyse your problem and identify a slight improvement to your system that pushes you in the right direction
-- Change the spec
+- Capture the new essential complexity in a specification
 - Follow the compilation errors until the AT runs
 - Update your implementation to make the system behave according to the specification
 - Refactor